lnbits/myextension/README.md

 Let the hacking begin!
 After you have forked this extension you can copy functions from other extensions that you might need.

-The extension README is usually used as a guide of how to use the extensiobn.
+The extension README is usually used as a guide of how to use the extension.

 ### Usage